Who We Are

 Gayle Wilson has enjoyed a remarkable life and career, from serving as First Lady of California to establishing a merit-based summer math/science educational enrichment program in her state.
 But one of her first accomplishments was being named a Science Talent Search finalist.
 In high school, she gathered seeds from plants in her native Arizona as she worked with a hematologist to create a reagent made of plant instead of animal extraction.

-“Being a Finalist was a defining time in my life,” she says.
+“Being a finalist was a defining time in my life,” she says.
 It was that recognition that encouraged her to major in biology at Stanford.
-Twenty years later, she moved to Washington, DC, with her husband, then-Senator Pete Wilson, and she reconnected with SSP.
-After visiting SSP’s offices in Dupont Circle, she began to attend STS Public Days and some of the galas, she says, “reliving what had been a fantastic experience for me."
+Twenty years later, she moved to Washington, D.C., with her husband, then-Senator Pete Wilson, and she reconnected with the Society for Science & the Public.
+After visiting the Society's offices in Dupont Circle, she began to attend STS Public Days and some of the galas, she says, “reliving what had been a fantastic experience for me."

-Wilson has also given a lot of time to SSP, advocating for student research opportunities and improved science and math education, while serving as a member of the SSP Board of Trustees and on its Executive Committee.
+Wilson has also given a lot of time to the Society, advocating for student research opportunities and improved science and math education, while serving as a member of the Society's Board of Trustees and on its Executive Committee.
 She gives back to the organization that helped inspire her as a high school student and explains her dedication by saying, “My passion is to motivate high school kids to excel at math and science.”